-PERFORMANCE IN 2016 (NOT AUDITED)
+PERFORMANCE IN 2018 (NOT AUDITED)

-The financial year 2016 has been a strong year for Sika, with an 4.7% revenue growth (in local currencies 5.5%) and 18.1% profitability increase (earnings before interest and tax).
-In the performance bonus, Sika has outperformed the peer companies both in terms of net sales growth (ranked 13th, payout of 101%) and in terms of EBIT improvement year on year (ranked 8th, payout of 139%).
-The group performance achievement is estimated at 127% (best-estimate at time of publication) and will be calculated by Obermatt based on the annual report publications of the peer companies before the payout date in April 2017.
-This compares to a strong year 2015, where Sika outperformed its peers (12nd rank on net sales growth and 10th rank on EBIT improvement), with a payout of 119%.
+The business year 2018 has been a strong year for Sika, with a 13.4% revenue growth (in local currencies 13.6%) and 5.5% profitability increase (earnings before interest and tax).
+In the performance bonus, Sika has outperformed the peer companies in terms of net sales growth (ranked 6th, payout of 157.5%) and matched the industry average in terms of EBIT improvement year on year (ranked 12th, payout of 99.4%).
+The group performance achievement is estimated at 119% (best estimate at time of publication) and will be calculated by Obermatt based on the annual report publications of the peer companies before the payout date in April 2019.
+This compares to a strong year 2017, where Sika outperformed its peers (6th rank on net sales growth and 7th rank on EBIT improvement), with a pay-out of 148.5%.

-Individual performance, which is mainly measured by EBIT and net working capital improvement versus previous year, at Group and regional level, ranges from 115% to 190% for members of Group Management and amounts to 178% for the CEO.
-Consequently, the overall bonus payout percentage ranges from 122% to 150% (cap) for Group Management and amounts to 147% for the CEO.
-This compares to a payout range of 101% to 149% for Group Management and to a payout of 122% for the CEO in 2015.
+Individual performance, which is mainly measured by EBIT and net working capital improvement versus previous year, at Group and regional level, ranges from 105% to 200% for members of Group Management and amounts to 130% for the CEO.
+Consequently, the overall bonus payout percentage ranges from 111% to 150% (cap) for Group Management and amounts to 123% for the CEO.
+This compares to a payout range of 103% to 168% for Group Management and to a payout of 118% for the CEO in 2017 (average of target achievement as CEO and as Head EMEA).